gallantandre/gallantandre.github.io/index.md

 ---
-title: Welcome to Dynamium
 lang: en
 layout: home
 ---

-Welcome to Université de Moncton's Dynamic Systems Lab!
-Our research laboratory is specialized in robotic manipulators and physical human-robot interaction.
-We will use this website to showcase our demos and results and to simplify the knowledge transfer by sharing some general tips & tricks.
+Welcome to my site!
+I am a professor of mechanical engineering at Université de Moncton.
+I mainly teach mechatronics and do research in Robotics.
+This site briefly my past and current research projects.

+Thanks for your interest!